kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 things done, with a little work.
 Work on #19 has already started.
 Pull requests welcome.

 ###Internal format is now binary
 As hinted above we now use internally and as default a binary format, a combination of R native serialization and deserialization and typedbytes.
 This gives us the highest compatibility with R, meaning any R value should be a valid key or value in the mapreduce sense.
-For instance, models used to cause errors, now they don't.
+Beforehand, lacking the binary option, the native format was and ASCII version of the R native serialization with some additional escaping.
+It mostly worked, but, for instance, models used to cause errors.
+Not anymore.
 The goal is to support everything, if you find exceptions please do not hesitate to submit an issue.
-If you have data stored in the old native format, don't fret, it has now been renamed `native.text`, but we would suggest to wind its use down.
+If you have data stored in the old native format, don't fret, it has now been renamed `native.text`, but we suggest to wind its use down.

 ###Loose ends

 * Support for comments in CSV format
-* JSON format reads one or two JSON objects per row, uses improvements in `RJSONIO` library instead of workarounds
+* JSON format reads one or two JSON objects per row, uses improvements in `RJSONIO` library instead of workarounds.
+Nothing should change, but there should be less room for errors.

 ##Mapreduce Galore